php-fig/fig-standards/proposed/http-message-meta.md

-flexible stream decorators that can be added to a request or response pre-flight to enable things like encryption, compression, ensuring that the number of bytes downloaded reflects the number of bytes reported in the `Content-Length` of a response, etc...
-Decorating streams is a well-established [pattern in the Java](http://docs.oracle.com/javase/7/docs/api/java/io/package-tree.html) and [Node](http://nodejs.org/api/stream.html#stream_class_stream_transform_1) communities that allows for very flexible streams.
+flexible stream decorators that can be added to a request or response pre-flight to enable things like encryption, compression, ensuring that the number of bytes downloaded reflects the number of bytes reported in the `Content-Length` of a response, etc. Decorating streams is a well-established [pattern in the Java](http://docs.oracle.com/javase/7/docs/api/java/io/package-tree.html) and [Node](http://nodejs.org/api/stream.html#stream_class_stream_transform_1) communities that allows for very flexible streams.

-The majority of the `StreamInterface` API is based on [Python's io module](http://docs.python.org/3.1/library/io.html), which provides a practical and consumable API.
-Instead of implementing stream capabilities using something like a `WritableStreamInterface` and `ReadableStreamInterface`, the capabilities of a stream are provided by methods like `isReadable()`, `isWritable()`, etc...
-This approach is used by Python, [C#, C++](http://msdn.microsoft.com/en-us/library/system.io.stream.aspx), [Ruby](http://www.ruby-doc.org/core-2.0.0/IO.html), [Node](http://nodejs.org/api/stream.html), and likely others.
+The majority of the `StreamableInterface` API is based on [Python's io module](http://docs.python.org/3.1/library/io.html), which provides a practical and consumable API.
+Instead of implementing stream capabilities using something like a `WritableStreamInterface` and `ReadableStreamInterface`, the capabilities of a stream are provided by methods like `isReadable()`, `isWritable()`, etc. This approach is used by Python, [C#, C++](http://msdn.microsoft.com/en-us/library/system.io.stream.aspx), [Ruby](http://www.ruby-doc.org/core-2.0.0/IO.html), [Node](http://nodejs.org/api/stream.html), and likely others.